Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

 \subsection{Latent Geometric Brownian Motion (LGBM)}

 In badminton games, players consider their opponent's intent and next action to determine their defensive position accordingly to better receive the shuttlecock.
 As a result, a player's behavior changes depending on the opponent's intent.
 To enable the agent's behavior to jointly consider the opponent's actions, LGBM is proposed to model players as particles undergoing geometric Brownian motion in latent space, which brings the inductive bias of geometric Brownian motion into the player's decision-making.
-The successful application of GBM in diverse domains, including finance systems \cite{finance_GBM} and population dynamics \cite{population_GBM}, serves as inspiration for its utilization in mitigating uncertainty within turn-based sports.
-As a continuous-time stochastic process with Gaussian distributed increments, GBM establishes a robust foundation, affording adaptability in mapping the latent space to diverse distributions \cite{KDD_GBM}.
-This flexibility facilitates the capture of diverse decision distributions, accommodating a range of player strategies.
+The flexibility of GBM in capturing diverse decision distributions has led to its successful application in various domains, such as finance systems \cite{finance_GBM} and population dynamics \cite{population_GBM}.
+These successes serve as inspiration for capturing the inherent uncertainty and interaction in badminton.

-Figure \ref{fig:LGBM} demonstrates the alternative simulation of geometric Brownian motion in the latent space in LGBM.
-This process is driven by the acquired intent from ECS and the player's rally state.
 Specifically, we first concatenated the agent's state and selected context as the agent's position in the latent space:

 where $\widetilde{z}_{t}^{\prime}$ is the target latent position for the target process and $z_{t}^{\prime}$ is the player latent position for the player process.
 Secondly, we followed the setting in \cite{li2020scalable} to simulate the geometric Brownian motion in the latent space.
 A standard Brownian motion is a random process and is described by the following stochastic differential equation (SDE):